aklomp/base64/README.md

 SSSE3_CFLAGS=-mssse3 make
 ```

-The codec will only be used if feature detection shows that the target machine supports SSSE3.
+The codec will only be used if runtime feature detection shows that the target machine supports SSSE3.

 ### NEON